James Edward Smith (botanist): Personal life and death

 Smith died at his Norwich home in Surrey Street on March 17, 1828, aged 68.
 After his death the Linnean Collection, together with Smith's own collections, were bought by the Linnean Society for £3,000.

-He was married to Pleasance Reeve, who survived her husband by 49 years and edited his memoirs and correspondence.
+He was married in 1796 to Pleasance Reeve, who survived him by 49 years and edited his memoirs and correspondence.
 They are buried together at St Margaret's, Lowestoft.
 His niece, Frances Catherine Barnard (1796–1869), was an author.